NW Summer Housing

 Students checking out from the AU dorms after all performances are over must have their rooms inspected by a chaperone before leaving.
 They must also hand in their key and access card to a chaperone in a labeled envelope with their name and room number.

-Summer-end performances for Levels 4 and up will be held on the last Thursday and Friday of the Summer Intensive.
+Summer-end performances will be held on the last Thursday and Friday of the Summer Intensive, and the last Friday of the Repertory Experience.
 Performances should finish no later than 6:00PM on Friday.

 When students leave their assigned room, all personal property should be removed.
 The room and any furnishings should be left clean and in the same condition it was in when the students arrived.